clarinsi/reldi-tagger/README.md

 ### Training the tagger

 The only argument given to the script is the language code.
-In case of Croatian (language code `hr`) the corpus training data is expected to be in the file `hr.conll`, while the lexicon trie is expected to be in the file `hr.marisa`.
+In case of Croatian (language code `hr`) the corpus training data is expected to be in the file `hr.train`, while the lexicon trie is expected to be in the file `hr.marisa`.

 ```
 $ ./train_tagger.py hr